TUMLegalTech/ECHR-PCR/README.md

+NOTE: Dataset is available on Hugging Face at https://huggingface.co/datasets/RashidHaddad/ECTHR-PCR.

 Official dataset for the paper "ECtHR-PCR: A Dataset for Precedent Understanding and Prior Case Retrieval in the European Court of Human Rights".

 Dataset is provided as a json file.
 Each ECHR application number maps to a json object which includes: